-• HG 13: The provision of affordable housing which is suitable for a variety of special needs households shall be given high priority in housing assistance programs.
+needs households shall be given high priority in housing assistance programs.

-Deliev Title Commany Policy Title Summary HG 21: The conservation and rehabilitation of the existing housing supply shall be encouraged and facilitated.
-City of Palo Alto Palo Alto Comprehensive Plan 2030 and Housing The Palo Alto Comprehensive Plan 2030 was adopted in November 2017 and the Housing Element was updated and adopted in November 2014.
-The following goals and policies are relevant to the project: Element (2014, 2017) Policy L-1.3: Infill development in the urban service area should be compatible with its surroundings and the overall scale and character of the city to ensure a compact, efficient development pattern.
+Policy Title Summarv HG 21: The conservation and rehabilitation of the existing housing supply shall be encouraged and facilitated.
+City of Palo Alto Palo Alto The Palo Alto Comprehensive Plan 2030 was adopted in November 2017 and the Comprehensive Plan Housing Element was updated and adopted in November 2014.
+The following goals and 2030 and Housing policies are relevant to the project: Element (2014, 2017) Policy L-1.3: Infill development in the urban service area should be compatible with its surroundings and the overall scale and character of the city to ensure a compact. efficient development pattern.
 Policy L-2.1: Maintain a citywide structure of Residential Neighborhoods, Centers, and Employment Districts.
 Integrate these areas with the City's and the region's transit and street system.
 Goal L-3: Safe, Attractive residential neighborhoods, each with its own distinct character and within walking distance of shopping, services, schools, and/or other public gathering places.
 Policy L-3.1: Ensure that new or remodeled structures are compatible with the neighborhood and adjacent structures.
 Policy L-2.3: As a key component of a diverse, inclusive community, allow and encourage a mix of housing types and sizes integrated into neighborhoods and designed for greater affordability, particularly smaller housing types, such as studios, co-housing, cottages, clustered housing, accessory dwelling units and senior housing.
 Policy L-5.1: Foster compact Employment Districts developed in a way that facilitates transit, pedestrian and bicycle travel.
-Provide mixed uses to reduce the number of auto trips.
-Goal H1: Ensure the preservation of the unique character of residential neighborhoods.
+Provide mixed uses to reduce the number of auto Goal H1: Ensure the preservation of the unique character of residential neighborhoods.
 Policy H2.1: Identify and implement strategies to increase housing density and diversity, including mixed-use development and a range of unit styles, near community services.
 Emphasize and encourage the development of affordable and mixed income housing to support the City's fair share of the regional housing needs and to ensure that the City's population remains economically diverse.
 Policy H3.1: Encourage, foster, and preserve diverse housing opportunities for very low-, low-, and moderate income households.
 Policy H4.1: Support programs and agencies that seek to eliminate housing discrimination.
 Policy H4.2: Support housing that incorporates facilities and services to meet the health care, transit, and social service needs of households with special needs, including seniors and persons with disabilities.
-City of Mountain View Mountain View 2030 General Plan and Housing Element The Mountain View 2030 General Plan was adopted in July 2012 and the Housing Element was updated and adopted in October 2014.
-The following goals and policies are relevant to the project: (2012, 2014) Policy LUD 6.1: Neighborhood character.
+City of Mountain View Mountain View 2030 The Mountain View 2030 General Plan was adopted in July 2012 and the Housing General Plan and Element was updated and adopted in October 2014.
+The following goals and policies are Housing Element relevant to the project: (2012, 2014) Policy LUD 6.1: Neighborhood character.
 Ensure that new development in or near residential neighborhoods is compatible with neighborhood character.
 Policy LUD 12.1: Fiscal health.
 Maintain and improve the City's long-term fiscal health.
 Policy LUD 12.3: Land uses and revenue.
 Encourage land uses that generate City

-• Goal LUD-13: A strong local economy that retains and attracts a variety of businesses.
+Goal LUD-13: A strong local economy that retains and attracts a variety of businesses.